 What is the best way to save money in Africa in 2026?

 The best approach depends on your country.
-In high-inflation economies like Nigeria and Ghana, Treasury bills and fixed deposits significantly outperform bank savings accounts.
-In Kenya, money market funds and T-bills offer strong risk-adjusted returns.
-In South Africa, the Tax-Free Savings Account is the optimal starting point.
+In high-inflation economies like Nigeria and Ghana, Treasury bills and fixed deposits can outperform bank savings accounts when rates are favourable.
+In Kenya, money market funds and T-bills can offer strong risk-adjusted returns.
+In South Africa, the Tax-Free Savings Account is a powerful starting point for medium-term and long-term savings when contribution limits are tracked correctly.
 Across the continent, the principle is the same: choose instruments that beat your country's inflation rate, automate your savings, and reinvest interest to benefit from compounding.

 How much should I save each month in Nigeria?